kinjuk/finance-journal/projects.md

 Calculates whether it's worth converting for yield advantages (as in 2% ECB vs 4% Fed).
 Add spot rate out and spot rate back.
 Add implied 1y forward spot rate (assuming normal market conditions where forward is expected above spot / backwardation scenarios excluded).

+### ▸ Beta (β) Calculator (Excel)
+Spreadsheet tool to calculate a stock’s beta relative to a benchmark index.
+Calculates 3y, 5y, and 10y betas using daily closing price data.

+Implementing either Google Finance formulas as direct ticker reference in the sheet or imported CSV files fetched separately via Python (yfinance).
+"Easy vs Accurate" dilemma.

+Beta is calculated through slope function.
+A covariance method might be added in paralel to crosscheck the data.

 ---

 ## 🗓️ Scheduled / To Come

-### ▸ Beta (β) Calculator – Beta Version
-Calculate a stock’s beta relative to a benchmark index using a spreadsheet.
-Focuses on outlining core formulas and calculations, without implementing data gathering (hence the "beta" version).

 ### ▸ Portfolio Optimization in Excel
 Step-by-step implementation of modern portfolio theory using Excel.